Teen Mindfulness

 Mindfulness practice is a life skill, one that benefits people of all ages.
 For teens especially, this form of compassion to oneself and the world can make all the difference in an often challenging stage of life.
 Meditation relieves anxiety, provides clarity and gives us a sense of confidence in ourselves.
 It also tunes us into other people and increases empathy.
 Mindfulness and meditation are skills that require practice to develop yet require no special ability.

 Join our dedicated teachers in the breathtaking mountains at Lama Foundation for three days of mindfulness cultivation and practice.
-This is our fourth annual retreat for youth, focused on developing basic meditation techniques through exercises that concentrate our whole being.
+This is our fifth annual retreat for youth, focused on developing basic meditation techniques through exercises that concentrate our whole being.
 Activities include seated and walking meditation, hiking, yoga, tai chi, communication development, and more.
 We will enjoy evening campfires, daily community service (seva), time for socializing, and time to rest.

 Event starts in...